 Once you get hosting, it’s time to upload your media files.
 Apple supports the following file formats: M4A, MP3, MOV, MP4, M4V, PDF, and EPUB file formats.
 MP3 seems to be the most popular audio format, although, I very recommend to use M4A instead.
 It has much better compression, while audio quality is equal or even greater.
 For instance, 192 kbps M4A sounds nearly as good as MP3 256~320 kbps, but the file size is about 40% less.
 Less file size means you need less disk space on your hosting, less bandwidth usage, and listeners download it faster.

 Also, M4A has another cool feature.
 As a container, it can include additional information, such as chapters.
 You can split each episode into chapters, so listeners can navigate by tracks throughout the episode.
 I found this feature very handy, especially when listening to a podcast on-the-go.

 Episode tracklistings — chapters on desktop iTunes

-Okay, you have a hosting and audio files.
+Okay, you have hosting and audio files.
 Next step — create an RSS feed.
-Basically, this feed is a simple text file with XML extension, where XML is a markup language.
+Basically, this feed is a simple text file with an XML extension, where XML is a markup language.
 It’s great if you familiar with HTML as they are similar at some point, but no worry if you are not.

 XML RSS specifications